concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 Q: How is AvailabilityStatus value `ChangeDuringStay` handled?

 A: The AvailabilityStatus value `ChangeDuringStay` does not have an effect in the display of rates in the shop workflow.
-Although one may expect there to be multiple `Rate` items when AvailabilityStatus is set to ChangeDuringStay, the vendor must return just 1 Rate object to cover the full stay in the AvailRS.
+Although one may expect there to be multiple `Rate` items when AvailabilityStatus is set to ChangeDuringStay, the vendor must return just 1 Rate object to cover the full stay in the OTA_HotelAvailRS object.
 This is documented https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html#rates.

 For the RateDetailsRS, HotelService accepts multiple `Rate` objects for the case where AvailabilityStatus is `ChangeDuringStay`, however, it is optional https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Rate-details.html#rates.
 These details are available to the user in the Rules and Cancellation Policy dialog.